getconversio/email-deep-validator/README.md

 Enable or disable mailbox checking.
 Only a few SMTP servers allow this, and even then whether it works depends on your IP's reputation with those servers.
 This library performs a best effort validation:

-* It returns `null` for Yahoo addresses, for failed connections, for unkown SMTP errors.
+* It returns `null` for Yahoo addresses, for failed connections, for unknown SMTP errors.
 * It returns `true` for valid SMTP responses.
 * It returns `false` for SMTP errors specific to the address's formatting or mailbox existance.